 Check out our Elbow, Wrist, and Hand link for further details.

 Who would benefit from seeing a Hand Therapist?

-- Use of modalities such iontophoresis, ultrasound, electrical stimulation, hot/cold pack
+Use of modalities (i.e. iontophoresis, ultrasound, electrical stimulation…etc.)

 Where can I find a Hand Therapist?

 Sara Carlson, MS, OTR/L, CHT began practicing as an Occupational Therapist in February 2004.
 Most of her working career has been in the rehabilitation of the arm and hand.
-Sara took the hand therapy certification exam in May 2016 and passed the exam; earning the privilege to use the CHT credential.
+Sara earned the privilege to use the CHT credential in May 2016.

 Sara works at Select Therapy in Baxter.
 Please contact Select Therapy at (218) 824-5027 to schedule an appointment with her.